Ashishamar99/Wiki-Data-Scraper/README.md

 # Wiki-Data-Scraper
-This is a python web app to scrape data from wikipedia pages.
+This is a python app to scrape data from wikipedia pages.

 ----------------------------------------------------------------------------------------------------------------------------------------